nditech/demgames/README.md

   A full stack (MERN) app that helps users learn how to debate effectively.

   ## Documentation

-  ### :warning: IN DEV.
-Currently three modules and its levels are available.
-Database is not yet configured, requiring workarounds for loading data.

   ### Table of Contents

   1. [Intro](#intro)